sashabb/movie-database-app/README.md

 # Movie Watchlist App (React + Typescript)

 Search for movies using 'The Movie Database' API.
 Save movies to a watchlist / mark as watched.
+Both 'watchlist' and 'watched' lists are saved to `localStorage`.

 ## Getting Started with Create React App